getnamingo/registry/README.md

 Our documentation provides comprehensive guidance on installation, configuration, and initial operation, ensuring you have all the information you need to successfully manage your domain registry.

-### Installation and Update Instructions
+### Installation

-#### Installer

-To get started, copy the command below and paste it into your server terminal.
-This installer is optimized for a fresh VPS running Ubuntu 22.04/24.04 or Debian 12.

-**Minimum requirement:** a VPS with at least 1 CPU core, 2 GB RAM, and 10 GB hard drive space.
+**Minimum requirement:** a VPS running Ubuntu 22.04/24.04 or Debian 12, with at least 1 CPU core, 2 GB RAM, and 10 GB hard drive space.

+To get started, copy the command below and paste it into your server terminal:

 ```bash
 wget https://namingo.org/install.sh -O install.sh && chmod +x install.sh && ./install.sh